Presbyopia is diagnosed by a basic eye exam, which includes a refraction assessment and an eye health exam.

 Talk with your doctor about the possible side effects, as this procedure is not reversible.
 You might want to try monovision contact lenses for a while before you commit to surgery.

 - Conductive keratoplasty.
 This procedure uses radiofrequency energy to apply heat to tiny spots around the cornea.
 The heat causes the edge of the cornea to shrink slightly, increasing its curve (steepness) and focusing ability.
 The results of conductive keratoplasty are variable and may not be long lasting.

 Laser-assisted in situ keratomileusis (LASIK).
-With this procedure, your eye surgeon makes a thin, hinged flap deeper into your cornea.
+With this procedure, your eye surgeon cuts a thin, hinged flap away from the front of your eye.
 He or she then uses a laser to remove inner layers of your cornea to steepen its domed shape.

 Recovery from LASIK surgery is usually more rapid and less painful than other corneal surgeries.

 - Laser-assisted subepithelial keratectomy (LASEK).
 The surgeon creates an ultra-thin flap only in the cornea's outer protective cover (epithelium).
 He or she then uses a laser to reshape the cornea's outer layers, steepening its curve, and then replaces the epithelium.